-For this purpose, reports on projects that could be implemented at Divisional Secretariat Division level were obtained and provisions were allocated based on them.
-Accordingly, Rs.1, 945,240.00 was provided to 58 Divisional Secretariat Divisions.
+For this purpose, proposals on projects that could be implemented at Divisional Secretariat Division level were obtained and provisions were allocated based on that requirement.
+Accordingly, Rs.176, 0000.00 was provided to 352 Child Rights Promotion Officers in 311 Divisional Secretariat Divisions as Rs.5000.00 per officer.
+In addition, financial allocations were made for the programmes based on the requests received from the officers in Divisional Secretariats as follows.